 Decorating for Christmas Vintage style can be a great adventure.
 It needs to be done slowly over the year.
 As you go out and about visiting Antique Shops and Rummage Sales keep your eyes out for items that you can use.
 Ask your relatives if they have any old Christmas items that they no longer want or use.
 Gramma’s usually have a few boxes that haven’t been opened in years.
 Make this project an enjoyable one that your family and friends will remember for years to come.
 Remember to keep safety in mind.
 Old strings of Christmas Lights and be a safety hazard and the fun silver tinsel could cause problems with your pets.

-Leave a comment below about your experience finding awesome Vintage Christmas Items at an Antique shop.
+Leave a comment below about your experience finding excellent Vintage Christmas Items at an Antique shop.

 Thank You for stopping by and I wish a Very Merry Old Fashioned Christmas.